 Annual rituals and festivals are carried out at Meiji Jingu Shrine.
 Spring Festival on May 2nd and 3rd and Autumn Festival on November 1st to 3rd are the biggest festivals of all.
 At the Spring Festival, a special stage will be set at the site of the shrine, and traditional dance performances will be devoted to the deities, Meiji Emperor and Empress.
 At the Autumn Festival, you can see the traditional performance as well, and in addition to the performances, Yabusame, a Japanese traditional mounted archery will be performed.
 It’s a ritual started in the Heian period, and a person wearing samurai outfits running in a top speed and shooting the arrow through the target entertains the visitors every year.

 If you need some help to organize your trip to Japan, you should definitely check out our private tour including English guide.
 We’re glad to help you make your trip to Japan a safe, comfortable, and unforgettable memory!

 - Food & Drink Tour @Tsukiji

-Visit Tsukiji, a lively fish market packed with great restaurants and shops offering high-quality seafood and refreshing drink!
-Our local guide will explain you everything you need to know about the Japanese cuisine as well as have you try some of the freshest fish!
+Visit Tsukiji, a lively fish market packed with great restaurants and shops offering high-quality seafood and refreshing drinks!
+Our local guide will explain everything you need to know about the Japanese cuisine as well as have you try some of the freshest fish!

 - Tokyo 1-Day Highlights Tour